dhirajkpandey/testprojectbeyonnex/README.md

 * I have used extentreports library for reporting.
 * Following are the steps for running tests using docker:

 step 1.
-Go to root directory and execute to create image for tests
+Please go to root directory after cloning or downloading the project and execute following step to create docker image for tests

     docker build -t beyonnextestimage .